r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Da Vinci:**

-Ah yes, the special spell I prepared to reboot the comms on the Mystic Code Fujimaru always carries with {(M) him /(F) her}.
+Ah yes, the special spell I prepared to reboot the comms on the Mystic Code Fujimaru always carries with [♂ him /♀ her].

 **Da Vinci:**